Retail job market report cover, Columbus, OH, 2026-05

 Career Switchers

-Next step: Translate your past work into retail language: service metrics, problem resolution, inventory or order accuracy, cash handling, and shift reliability.
+Next step: Translate your prior work into retail language: customer throughput, issue resolution, product guidance, transaction accuracy, and inventory or order accuracy.

 Salary Reality